Track mileage automatically

 What to record in your mileage log book

-• Each journey's date
+• the journey's date

-• The purpose (business or personal)
+• the purpose (business or personal)

 How much you can save by keeping a mileage log